Skip to content

 multiply moving stdev 30 days

-Data quality rule that verifies if a data quality sensor readout value doesn't excessively deviate from the moving average of a time window.
+Data quality rule that verifies if a data quality sensor readout value doesn't excessively deviate from the moving average within a time window.

-Field name Description Allowed data type Is it required?
-Allowed values
+Field name Description Allowed data type Required Allowed values

-multiply_stdev_above How many multiples of the estimated standard deviation the current sensor readout could be above the moving average within the time window.
+multiply_stdev_above How many multiples of the estimated standard deviation can the current sensor readout be above the moving average within the time window?
 Set the time window at the threshold level for all severity levels (warning, error, fatal) at once.
-The default is a 30 time periods (days, etc.) time window, but at least 10 readouts must exist to run the calculation. double
+The default is a time window of 30 periods (days, etc.), but there must be at least 10 readouts to run the calculation. double

-multiply_stdev_below How many multiples of the estimated standard deviation the current sensor readout could be below the moving average within the time window.
+multiply_stdev_below How many multiples of the estimated standard deviation can the current sensor readout be below the moving average within the time window?
 Set the time window at the threshold level for all severity levels (warning, error, fatal) at once.
-The default is a 30 time periods (days, etc.) time window, but at least 10 readouts must exist to run the calculation. double
+The default is a time window of 30 periods (days, etc.), but there must be at least 10 readouts to run the calculation. double

 apiVersion: dqo/v1